-A company out of Toronto (that's right Canadian made) has developed what they are calling the virtually unbreakable hockey stick, THE COLT!
+A company out of Toronto has developed what they are calling the virtually unbreakable hockey stick, THE COLT!
 Obviously I needed to find out what this was all about and share with you!

-I won't go into the details on why Nano-Nickel is so cool, all you really need to know is that it is an extremely small metallic component that is applied to the blade and the bottom quarter of a top end designed composite hockey stick.
+I won't go into the details on why Nano-Nickel is so cool, all you really need to know is that it's an extremely small metallic component that is applied to the blade and the bottom quarter of a composite hockey stick.
 The thickness of the Nano-Nickel isn't much more than a coat of paint, it is very strong and lightweight.

 Hockey sticks are only the most recent application of these different kinds of Nanovate materials.
 Integran Tech Inc. have been creating all different types of pieces, products, and patents currently used by the US and Canadian Military, Aerospace technology, and even on guitar strings!